General Admission Procedures

 Information regarding times and places where the Graduate Record Examination (GRE) General Tests are given is available from the Educational Testing Service, 609-771-7670, or www.ets.org.
 Information regarding times and places where the GMAT is given is available by calling 1-800-717-4628 or www.mba.com.

-A University of Tulsa undergraduate student with a distinguished academic record may enroll in graduate work in the final year before graduation or through admission to an accelerated master’s degree program.
+A University of Tulsa undergraduate student with a distinguished academic record may enroll in graduate work in the final year before graduation or through admission to a combined bachelor’s/master’s degree program.
 The student must apply for admission to the Graduate School and be approved by the Dean of the Graduate School to enroll in graduate courses.
 Enrollment must be approved by the major program advisor as well as each individual course instructor and is governed by individual qualifications and course loads.
-Enrollment is limited to one 5000- or 7000- level course per semester; however, undergraduate students admitted to an accelerated master’s degree program are permitted to enroll in up to six credit hours of 5000- or 7000-level courses per semester.
+Enrollment is limited to one 5000- or 7000- level course per semester; however, undergraduate students admitted to a combined bachelor’s/master’s degree program are permitted to enroll in up to six credit hours of 5000- or 7000-level courses per semester.
 Any exception to this requires the approval of the Graduate Dean.
 The student must use the graduate course number when enrolling in a course for graduate credit.

 All students seeking admission to the Graduate School must follow these steps: